 For example, the evolutionist paleontologist Martin Glaessner and his colleagues claimed that in this fauna, they could detect certain features belonging to present-day phyla, but that these fossilized remains were not sufficiently well preserved to be able to identify their characteristics.

 Another evolutionist, Adolf Seilacher, believed that jellyfish would have been preserved as depressions in the sand.
 The Ediacaran jellyfish, however, appeared as bumps on the undersides of sandstone beds.
-In his view, this implied that those animals lived on the bottom mud rather that floating in the water.25 For Stephen Jay Gould of Harvard University, these fossils were unsuccessful “experiments” that had taken place during the transition to the great variety of species in the Cambrian.
+In his view, this implied that those animals lived on the bottom mud rather that floating in the water.

 For the Oregon University paleontologist Gregory Retallack, the Ediacaran fossils were not even animals.
 In his opinion, they were probably lichens—symbiotic species emerging from fungi and algae living together.
-They were able to feed by way of photosynthesis and their impressions were preserved in sandstones up to 5 kilometers deep.26
+They were able to feed by way of photosynthesis and their impressions were preserved in sandstones up to 5 kilometers deep.

 As we have seen, there was no consensus even among evolutionists regarding the Ediacaran Period.
 What really matters is that none o